-Sewing a straight seam is one of the first things beginner sewers need to learn.
-Start learning by sewing some scrap fabric before you move on to your first project.
+Sewing a straight seam is one of the first things beginner sewers need to do.
+Learn how to sew a seam either by machine or by hand with some scrap pieces of fabric before moving on to your sewing projects.

 - 2 scraps of fabric.
 I like using 5 x 5 inch (12 x 12cm) pieces as they are easy to handle.

 - Your sewing machine